Contents

 - Take orders without internet connectivity

-- B2B eCommerce platform
+- B2B ecommerce platform

 - Provide your customers with real-time access to your product catalog, pricing, and stock levels